-In Normandy, France, Le Mont-Saint-Michel is an island commune.
-It is located approximately one kilometer off the northwestern coast of the country, near Avranches, at the mouth of the Couesnon River and is within 100 hectares.
+In Normandy, France, Le Mont-Saint-Michel is located approximately one kilometer off the northwestern coast of the country, near Avranches, at the mouth of the Couesnon River and is within 100 hectares.

 When you arrive, you're going to walk through the narrow, paved streets on either side with wonky buildings.
 Even if you visit it will be full of tourists but don't let that put you off, just embrace the exciting hustle and bustle as it is the atmosphere that makes this place so special.
 The streets are lined with small shops, mostly selling tourist tat, but you can pretend you're walking along the Diagon Alley and this isn't another souvenir shop, it's Olivander's Wand Shop!